MSRP:Was:Now: $7.00 - $210.00

 It became renowned as a potent natural supplement that can affect your body and mind without having a psychoactive impact.
 It keeps you completely clear-headed, and in small amounts, it can even help you stay energized and focused, making it pretty much the exact opposite of Delta-9.

 CBD is one of the main reasons why hemp was legalized back in 2018.
-With studies showing its potential therapeutic effects (especially in patients with Epilepsy), CBD was legalized for medicinal use, and FDA even approved the first-ever cannabis-derived medicine – Epidiolex.
+With studies showing its potential therapeutic effects, CBD was legalized for medicinal use, and FDA even approved the first-ever cannabis-derived medicine – Epidiolex.

 Delta-8-THC, on the other hand, is a much closer cousin to Delta-9-THC than it is to CBD.
 Although studies suggest that it could have some of the same beneficial properties as CBD, it’s still tetrahydrocannabinol, making its effects more similar to Delta-9.